Busboom-Foo/.github/profile/README.md

 ## Just the Foo

-This Organization does nothing but protect the other from cruft.
+This Organization does nothing but protect the others from cruft.